 1. Penalties for Second DUI Case | Background and Initial Facts

-Repeat Offense Details and BAC Level
+Repeat Offense Details and Bac Level

 According to the arrest report, the client operated a personal vehicle over a distance of approximately three kilometers with a blood alcohol concentration of 0.109 percent.